 I watched the little boys, still driving their hoops, loping barefoot through the soft grass across the field.
 Then came the sound of a straining engine, and a horse trailer hitched to a station wagon appeared at the crest of the hill.
-It jounced over the track and came to a halt.
+It bounced over the track and came to a halt.
 A stable boy got out, lowered a ramp, and let down a sleek bay.
 He was a beautiful animal, gleaming in the sun, tossing his head cheerfully as the groom struggled down the ramp with saddle, bridle and other paraphernalia.

 As if by signal, other trucks and trailers began to arrive.
 In now more than ten minutes the place was aswarm with wives chatting about children, clothes, and cane.
 Knots of men, dashing and lean-looking in their flared riding breeches and knee-high boots polished to a fine sheen, with here and there a mallet or a helmet in hand, discussed the progress of this or that horse.
 Each animal, in turn, had its crowd of boyish admirers.
-The grooms worked unhurriedly, as though the sun would hand there an inch above the sea like a spotlight until the play was finished.
+The grooms worked unhurriedly, as though the sun would hang there an inch above the sea like a spotlight until the play was finished.

 What might well have been no more than a grassy pasture was now undeniably a polo field.
 Anxious horses, shanks bound, pawed the earth, snorted nervously, side-stepped and jostled their magnificent heads up and down in an arched motion that could only be interpreted as “let’s go.”